um-acs/acs_docs/docs/pegasus/env/5-sccc_quickstart.rst

 - Each user may utilize up to 250 GB (50,000 files) of GPFS home space.
 - Each project may utilize up to 2T (400,000 files) of GPFS scratch space.
 - Each project may utilize up to 2T (400,000 files) of GPFS SCCC project space.
-- Users and Projects over GPFS quotas will not be able to create new files till they are in compliance.
+- Users and Projects over quotas will not be able to create new files.
 - Scratch and Project space is intended only for data in active use.
 There are NO BACKUPS.
 - Scratch space is subject to purging when necessary for continued operation.
 - Scratch space is charged only for actual utilization.